Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 University of Nevada, Reno (UNR)

 Restrictions: Coordination with Campus Police and EHS required.
 Mackay Stadium area restricted during athletic events.
-No flights over buildings, crowds, or restricted areas without approval.
+Reno-Tahoe International Airport (RNO, Class C) proximity creates airspace restrictions.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.